Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Summary and Conclusion

-In this paper, heterogeneous ITM is introduced as a means to adjust the amplitude of the produced reversed waves by considering the geometry of the problem and the forward wave's electric field amplitude.
-Although the strategy is shown to be promising, we acknowledge its practical feasibility might be challenging, since it requires 1) precise knowledge of the wave configuration at the time of ITM and 2) the ability to alter the relative permittivity with high spatio-temporal precision.
+In this paper, heterogeneous ITM is introduced as a means to adjust the amplitude of the produced reversed waves by considering the geometry of the problem and the electric field amplitude of the initial forward waves.
+Although the strategy is shown to be promising, we acknowledge its practical feasibility might be challenging due to the necessary knowledge of the wave configuration at the time of ITM and the ability to alter the relative permittivity with high spatio-temporal precision.
 As part of ongoing work, a complete protocol is being developed for the precise identification of both the targeted wavefronts and the extent of the ITM disruptions to maximize the benefits of this procedure.